RN-to-BSN Online Frequently Asked Questions (FAQ)

 - You must have a minimum GPA of 2.0.

 The RN-to-BSN Online Program has rolling admissions, so you can apply at any time throughout the year.
-We highly recommend you apply as early as possible, as cohorts sometimes fill up several months in advance.
+We highly recommend you apply as early as possible, as cohorts fill very quickly, often several months in advance.

 If you do not see your preferred term listed on the application, please email OnlinePrograms@millersville.edu or give us a call at (717) 871-7200 letting us know what you prefer, and we will let you know if it would be possible to accommodate you.